-This screen allows the user to manually setup the type of input and output modules occupying each slot in a Hydra I/O Rack.
 In some situations, it may be necessary to reconfigure Hydra I/O Racks to meet the requirements of each program.
 This can be done offline, and the configurations can be saved and loaded, when online again.

-The Hydra sources can be grouped into lists to make them easier to access either on the front end (FE) application or on the I/O matrix port assignment controls on the control surface (if available).
-This is done using the EDIT NET-INPUT PORTS screen.
+The Hydra sources can be grouped into lists along with local sources to make them easier to access either on the front end (FE) application or on the I/O matrix port assignment controls on the control surface (if available).
+This is done using the Options - Port Lists screens.